24 hours customer service +9779849693351

 Overview

-Green Lake Trek A Hidden Gem in the Annapurna Region
+Green Lake Trek: A Hidden Gem in the Annapurna Region

-Cultural Immersion Along the Trail
+Cultural Immersion on the Trail

 Rich Biodiversity in the Annapurna Conservation Area

-The diverse plant life adds to the trek’s allure.
-In spring, rhododendrons, magnolias, and wild orchids bloom along the trails.
-Medicinal herbs and aromatic plants thrive in the alpine meadows.
+Rbs and aromatic plants thrive in the alpine meadows.
 This ever-changing environment keeps the trek fascinating from start to finish, offering new wonders with every season.

 Best Time to Trek